A to Z List

 100 print pages that can be added to a student's quota if they run out.

-An honor bestowed upon retired faculty who have served the university for 10 or more years and have a record of teaching excellence, substantive scholarship, and meaningful service.
+An honor bestowed upon retired faculty who have served the university for 10 or more years.
+These retired faculty have a record of teaching excellence, substantive scholarship, and meaningful service.
 Benefits for faculty emeritus vary across departments.

 The process of encoding a message or information in such a way that only authorized parties can access it.
 The information will be unintelligible until it is decrypted.

-Content Management - Department Aides After your account has been added for Ensemble Video from the umTech Service Desk, you will have access to add videos directly from Ensemble to eCourseware.
+Content Management - Department Aides.
+The umTech Service Desk must add your account for Ensemble Video.
+Once your account is added, you can add videos directly from Ensemble to eCourseware.

 (Electronic Thesis/Dissertation Repository) a site where students can submit their thesis/dissertation.